Best Practices for UI/UX Design in Banking Applications

 #9 - Choose icons appropriate to actions

 The use of icons is great to communicate actions.
 However, some icons that are expected to work often end up confusing users.
-In our experience, icons that have multiple colors and concrete, rather than abstract, are the ones to go for.
+In our experience, icons that have multiple colors and are concrete, rather than abstract, are the ones to go for.
 For example, the “Help” button was better presented as an icon of “person with headsets”, rather than the question mark.
 When it comes to icons for UI/UX, A/B Testing and Multivariate can help.
 Experiment and choose the one that works best for your banking app.

 Appropriate icons guide users throughout the app experience.
 Source: Pinterest